Ga-Ono Kuzuryu Fossil Lab

 - Opening Hours

-- Every Monday (or the following day if Monday is a holiday), the day after a holiday, and the year-end/New Year period (December 27 to January 4)
+- Every Monday (or the following day if Monday is a holiday), the day after a holiday, and the year-end and New Year holidays (December 27–January 4)

 - Prices